ronaldstoner/ron/_posts/2022-12-29-nostr_Security_and_Privacy.md

 ## <i class="fa fa-check-circle fa-lg"> Verify NIP-05
 NIP-05 is a nostr improvement that maps nostr keys to DNS-based internet identifiers.
 This means that website and domain owners can provide a DNS record on their website which helps to confirm their identity.
 Various nostr clients and front ends will display NIP-05 verification status on user profiles which helps to provide a greater sense of confidence in user identity.

-Note: this is not a be-all-end-all control as servers providing NIP-05 verificiaton can be compromised.
+Note: this is not a be-all-end-all control as servers providing NIP-05 verification can be compromised.
 Paid services also exist providing NIP-05 verification and these services may use their own forms (or no) identity verification.

 ## <i class="fa fa-check-circle fa-lg"> Scrub Image EXIF Data
 Users should be aware of the EXIF data that is included in the photos they share online and consider removing or obscuring this data if necessary.
 Users should also be aware of which image hosting sites scrub and remove exif data and which do not.
 Some photo editing software and smartphone apps allow users to remove EXIF data from photos before sharing them online.